Anticardiolipin antibodies; Hughes syndrome

-Without treatment, people with APS will have repeat clotting.
+Without treatment, people with APS will have repeat clotting events.
 Most of the time, outcome is good with proper treatment, which includes long-term anticoagulation therapy.
 Some people may have blood clots that are hard to control in spite of treatments.
 This can lead to CAPS, which can be life-threatening.

 Also talk to your provider if you have repeated loss of pregnancy (miscarriage).

 Amigo M-C, Khamashta MA.
 Antiphospholipid syndrome: pathogenesis, diagnosis, and management.
-In: Hochberg MC, Gravallese EM, Silman AJ, Smolen JS, Weinblatt ME, Weisman MH, eds.
+In: Hochberg MC, Gravallese EM, Smolen JS, van der Heijde D, Weinblatt ME, Weisman MH, eds.
 Rheumatology.
-7th ed.
-Philadelphia, PA: Elsevier; 2019:chap 148.
+8th ed.
+Philadelphia, PA: Elsevier; 2023:chap 147.